jamjar919/dynamic-coattention-networks/README.md

 The training will automatically test on a validation subset, and log loss, f1, and exact match statistics to CSV in the /results/ folder.
 The model is also saved every epoch in the /models/ folder.

 ### Evaluating
 To evaluate F1/EM performance on the dev set, the file `test_saved_model.py` is what you need.
-You can also use the file `main.py` to see the example output of the network on a supplied context and question.
+You can also use the file `main.py` to see the example output of the network on a random context and question.
+You can also use `testing.py` to ask a question and obtain a context to search with from wikipedia.

 ## Results
 Our standard model achieved a maximum F1 of 71.8% and EM of ?  on the test set after 7 epochs, compared to the paper’s F1 of 75.9%